Andrew Shue

 Andrew Shue (born February 20, 1967) is an American actor, known for his role as Billy Campbell on the television series Melrose Place (1992–1999).
 Shue played soccer professionally for several years.
-He co-founded and served on the board of directors of the global non-profit organization Do Something, and co-founded the social networking website CafeMom.
+He co-founded and served on the board of directors of the global non-profit organization DoSomething, and co-founded the social networking website CafeMom.

 Early life

 Shue was born in Wilmington, Delaware.
-His mother, Anne Brewster (née Wells; born 1938), is a bank executive who was the vice president of the private division of the Chemical Bank Corporation.
+His mother, Anne Brewster (née Wells, later Palmer; born 1938), is a bank executive who was the vice president of the private division of the Chemical Bank Corporation.
 His father, James William Shue (born 1936 – died May 24, 2013), was a lawyer and real estate developer who was the president of the International Food and Beverage Corporation and was active in Republican politics, having once unsuccessfully run for the U.S. Congress in New Jersey.
 His mother was a descendant of Pilgrim leader William Brewster and his father was of German ancestry, from Pennsylvania.

 Shue's sister Elisabeth is an actress; in three of his early uncredited film appearances, he appeared with her in The Karate Kid, Cocktail and Adventures in Babysitting.

 Shue attended Columbia High School in Maplewood, New Jersey.
 Along with his sister, he was inducted into the CHS Hall of fame in 1994.
 At Dartmouth College, Shue was a Regional All America soccer player and spent a winter studying and playing soccer in Glasgow, Scotland for Queen's Park FC.
 Shue received his B.A. in history from Dartmouth in 1989.
 After graduating, he visited Zimbabwe, where he simultaneously played soccer and taught high school math at Founders High School.